-If you like to try before you buy, you'll definitely want to take advantage of the Sling TV free trial when it's available.
+And if you like to try before you buy, you'll be looking to take advantage of a trial offer when it's available.
 Not every streaming service offers a free trial.
-(And even those that do don't necessarily offer a free trial on every package.)
-So in that sense, let's all raise a glass to Sling TV for doing the right thing.
+(And even those that do, don't offer it all the time.)
+So, it's worth jumping at the chance when Sling TV is offering one.

 Sling TV packages come in two flavors — Orange and Blue.
-They cost $35 a month each and share some channels, while keeping others exclusive to their own track.
+They cost $35 a month each and share some channels while keeping others exclusive to their own track.
 If that seems like it's Sling trying to get you to sign up for both the Orange and Blue plans, then you're right.
 And that'll cost you $50 a month for Sling Orange and Sling Blue — still less expensive than the two leading streaming services, YouTube TV vs. Hulu.

 Once you've answered that basic question, it's time to really build out your Sling TV package with all the "Extras."
 Those are mini-bundles of channels that complete your experience — and start to get you as many channels as the competing services.

 It's not a bad deal, really.
 Your first month for $17.50 and then the ability to (mostly) build your streaming package the way you want it.
 Don't care about news channels?
 Don't buy that Extra add-on.
 But you will want to keep an eye on how many of those add-ons you're adding on, because $6 here and $15 there and suddenly you're spending a lot more than you anticipated — and even more than you might be spending on one of the competing services that had those channels to begin with.